Perspectives of structurally marginalised patients attending contextually tailored and integrated care practices in Canada

 A short monthly survey was distributed by provincial professional physiotherapy associations and divisions, social media, and personal networks.
 Each cycle included respondents from all provinces and one territory.
 The surveys were conducted by the BC Primary Health Care Research Network and led by Allison Ezzat, JF Esculier, and Sabrina Wong.
-This is the second of two infographics, with the first focused on Cycles 1-4 (May and June 2020).
+This is the second of two infographics (see first listed below).
+View the infographic here or read the full article in Physiotherapy Practice.

 The PIHCIN Communications Committee created its first infographic of a PIHCIN funded grant concerning the impact of our Centralized Waiting List project.
 Please refer to this infographic for more information and we hope it can serve as template for other PIHCI networks to use for other projects.

 Patient Priority Setting in Primary Healthcare